Dominiquo/andorra_familiar_strangers/README.md

 # CDR Encounter: Familiar Strangers

 This code is used to generate encounter networks for CDR data.
 We define an encounter when two users are connected to the same tower within an n minute window.
 The pipline for producing these networks involves several intermediate steps to reduce RAM usage.
+Running data full pipeline can be done more efficiently from Main.
+There also exists operations which is used for more specific tasks like creating graphs from a select set of users and creating random samples of user pairs.

 ### Structures